Gisele Bündchen: 2012–present: Modeling campaigns and music endeavors

 Bündchen appeared at the Maracanã Stadium at the opening ceremony of the Summer Olympics in Rio de Janeiro on 5 August 2016.

 Forbes ranked Bündchen No. 61 on its Most Powerful Celebrities list in 2012.
 Forbes ranked her fourth on the World's Most Powerful Latino Celebrity list in May 2012.
-In 2013, she ranked No. 5 on the Forbes 10 Most Powerful Businesswomen in Brazil.
+In 2013, Bündchen ranked No. 5 on the Forbes 10 Most Powerful Businesswomen in Brazil.

 In 2013, Bündchen's Ipanema sandals sold about 25 million pairs annually and accounted for more than 60 percent of shoe manufacturer Grendene's annual exports of about $250 million.

 In 2014, Bündchen signed a contract with Under Armour, which is reportedly on par with the endorsement compensations of professional athletes and exceeds her former Victoria's Secret contract.
-In 2016, Under Armour's CEO Kevin Plank said sales for the company's women's brand had increased because of its association with Bündchen.
+Two years later, Under Armour's CEO Kevin Plank said sales for the company's women's brand had increased because of its association with Bündchen.

-In 2018, Gisele released her book called Lessons: My Path to a Meaningful Life, which was a New York Times bestseller and was the best selling book for over six months in the non-fiction category in Brazil.
+In 2018, Bündchen released her book called Lessons: My Path to a Meaningful Life, which was a New York Times bestseller and was the best selling book for over six months in the non-fiction category in Brazil.
 The proceeds from her book went to support social and environmental causes.